 Myth: We don’t know anything about the chemicals on the TSCA inventory of existing chemicals

 Critics point to the relatively low number of “test rules” that EPA has issued for chemicals on the TSCA inventory as support for claims that we know little about them.
-These figures are particularly misleading.
+While it is true that rulemakings are time consuming, these figures are particularly misleading.